krakphp/symfony-messenger-redis/README.md

 ## Testing

-You can run the unit tests with: `make unit-test`

-You can run the integration tests with: `make integration-test`.
+You can run the test suite with: `composer test`

+You'll need to start the redis docker container locally in order for the Feature test suite to pass.

 Keep in mind that you will need to have the redis-ext installed on your local php cli, and will need to start up the redis instance in docker via `docker-compose`.

-We do have functional tests as well that were used to stress test which are found in the tests/functional folder.
-Those have the same system requirements as the integration tests.